gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 This specification describes how to use the ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}} to:

-* Enable a node to join an OSCORE group through the Group Manager and receive the security parameters and keying material to communicate with the other members of the gorup.
+* Enable a node to join an OSCORE group through the Group Manager and receive the security parameters and keying material to communicate with the other members of the group.

-* Enable members of OSCORE groups to retrieve updated group keying material from the Group Manager.
+* Enable members of OSCORE groups to retrieve updated group keying material and public key of other group members, from the Group Manager.

 * Enable the Group Manager to renew the security parameters and group keying material, and to (re-)distribute them to the members of the OSCORE group (rekeying).